AnyStatus/anystatus.github.io/_posts/2020-08-24-anystatus-3-preview-1.md

 ##### Improved API SDK

 A newly improved API SDK has been introduced in this release.
-The new API SDK provides a better fine-grained control over the features and behaviors of widgets.
+The new API provides better fine-grained control over the features and behaviors of the widgets.

 ##### Better Context Menu

-The new widgets context-menu experience has been significantly improved and replaced by a new run-time "AI" that renders only the features and options that are explicitly supported by the selected widget on the dashboard.
-As a result, for example, the user will not be able to remove dynamically added child widgets, such as Jenkins Jobs under a Jenkins View.
+The new widgets context-menu experience has been significantly improved by a new run-time "AI" that renders only the features and options that are explicitly supported by the selected widget on the dashboard.
+As a result, for example, the user will not be able to remove dynamically added child widgets, such as Jenkins Jobs under Jenkins View.

 ##### Separated Configuration Files

 In previous releases, the user's information is all encrypted into a single database file.
-This causes issues for organizations who distribute AnyStatus pre-configured installation for multiple end-users.
-In the new release, the configuration system is more flexible by using separate JSON configuration files for the application, user preferences, session and dashboard settings.
+This causes issues for organizations who distribute AnyStatus pre-configured installation for multiple end-users or teams that automatically generated and distribute the team's dashboard configuration.
+In the new release, the configuration system is now more flexible by using separate JSON configuration files for the application, user preferences, session, endpoints, and dashboard settings.
 This improvement will hopefully enable more advanced distribution scenarios.